A Chern-Simons theory for dipole symmetry: Introduction

 In this paper, we want to study the interplay between fracton-like multipole symmetry \cite{Gromov:2018nbv} and topology by developing a Chern-Simons theory for both the $U(1)$ and dipole gauge fields: $(A_\mu,A^a_\mu)$, following \cite{Glorioso:2023chm}.
 Before moving on, let us clarify our notations.
 We denote $\mu,\nu = t,x,y,z,\ldots$ for the physical spacetime, $\alpha,\beta = t,x,y,z,\ldots$ for the internal spacetime, and use $i,j$ and $a,b$ to indicate their spatial subspace, respectively.
 The $n$-multipole gauge field can be written as $A^{a_1\cdots a_n}_\mu$, but, for our purpose, we restrict our attention to dipole symmetry.
 The set of gauge fields for dipole symmetry is analogous to scalar-and-vector charge theory \cite{Leo_vector,Leo_lifshitz}, and the internal index indicates whether it behaves as a scalar or vector under rotational symmetry.
 Diplole symmetry further requires a nontrivial coupling between scalar and vector charges.
 Under $U(1)$ ($\alpha$) and dipole ($\xi^a$) gauge transformations, the two gauge fields transform as, in the flat spacetime limit,

 and we see that $A_\mu$ transform nontrivially under the dipole shift $\xi^a$.
-By setting $\xi^a = -\delta^{ia}\p_i\alpha(x)$, they combine to form a higher-rank gauge theory with $(A_t,A_{ij})$, and whose gauge transformation reads $A_t\to A_t+\p_t\alpha,\; A_{ij}\to A_{ij}-\p_i\p_j \alpha$.
+By setting $\xi^a = -\delta^{ia}\p_i\alpha$, they combine to form a symmetric higher-rank gauge theory with $(A_t,A_{ij})$, and whose gauge transformation reads $A_t\to A_t+\p_t\alpha,\; A_{ij}\to A_{ij}-\p_i\p_j \alpha$.
 However, we emphasize that it is \emph{unnecessary} to reduce the dipole gauge theory to the higher-rank gauge theory for the latter overshadows many properties of the original dipole gauge theory for several reasons.
 For example, first, the scalar and vector charges are mixed under higher-rank gauge theory and combined to form an effective symmetric tensor charge.
-This change of the underlying degrees of freedom is an unwanted feature for the purpose of constructing an effective field theory as their transformations under rotational symmetry are altered\footnote{In fact, it sometimes leads to a wrong conclusion in the context of dipole hydrodynamics where the anti-symmetric part of the dipole gauge field does not have to vanish \cite{Glorioso:2023chm}.}.
+This change of the underlying degrees of freedom is an unwanted feature for the purpose of constructing an effective field theory as their transformations under rotational symmetry are altered\footnote{For example, it was shown in \cite{Glorioso:2023chm} that the dipole current in dipole hydrodynamics will have anti-symmetric components that must couple to the anti-symmetric part of the dipole gauge field.
+Such coupling is disallowed in the symmetric higher-rank gauge theory.}.
 Second, the higher-rank gauge fields are unable to be expressed as differential forms.
 Unlike it, our set of gauge fields is manifestly invariant under diffeomorphism and can be expressed as 1-forms: $A = A_\mu \ud x^\mu,\; A^a = A^a_\mu \ud x^\mu$.
 Now, recall that the conventional Chern-Simons theory is built upon differential forms of gauge fields for a scalar charge, our dipole gauge theory is thus better suited to generalize the Chern-Simons theory than the high-rank gauge theory.

-In \secref{sec:d=1}, we discuss the dipolar Chern-Simons theory in even spatial dimensions and its boundary t' Hooft anomaly.
+In \secref{sec:d=1}, we discuss the dipolar Chern-Simons theory in even spatial dimensions and its boundary 't Hooft anomaly.
 Using the dipole gauge fields, we can write down most generally in $D=2n+1$-spacetime a dipolar Chern-Simons theory